Observables and Dynamics, Quantum to Classical, from a Relativity Symmetry and Noncommutative Geometric Perspective: WWGM Formalism as Representation of Group C*-algebra Corresponding to Coherent State Representation

-In a recent paper \cite{066}, we have introduced the idea of looking at the central extension of the Galilean group as the true relativity symmetry group for quantum mechanics and the Newtonian case as the contraction limit of the symmetry \cite{c,060} trivializing the central extension.
-The Hilbert space serves as both the configuration space and phase space of a free quantum particle.
-Taken as representation spaces of the relativity symmetry, their limit under the contraction can be traced to give what is essentially the classical Newtonian picture.
-The latter is more directly given, naively, in the language of Hilbert spaces; hence the Koopman-von Neumann formulation.
+In a recent paper \cite{066}, we have introduced the idea of looking at the central extension of the Galilean group as the true relativity symmetry group for quantum mechanics and the Newtonian case as the contraction limit of the symmetry \cite{c1,c2,060} trivializing the central extension.
+The Hilbert space serves as the phase space, and in a way also the configuration space, of a free quantum particle.
+Taken as representation spaces of the relativity symmetry, the limit of the two picture under the contraction can be traced to give what are essentially the phase and configuration space of the classical Newtonian picture.
+The latter is more directly given, naively, in the language of Hilbert spaces; hence the Koopman-von Neumann formulation --- a part of the story to be described explicitly here.
 The coherent states serve as the basis for the construction of the quantum Hilbert space representation and are the only ones surviving as (pure) states in the classical limit.
-The current study is partly motivated, therefore, by the need for a corresponding dynamical picture of this story.
+The current study is partly motivated, therefore, by the need for a corresponding full dynamical picture of this story.
 Indeed, the Heisenberg picture provides a more transparent illustration of the dynamics.
 The WWGM formalism is, of course, supposed to focus on the observables more than the pure states as vectors in a Hilbert space.
 The coherent state formulation, however, makes the pure states directly accessible within the same algebraic framework.
 This framework gives a solid setting for the analysis of time evolution both within and outside of the relativity symmetry perspective.
 All symmetries can be described on a similar footing, as unitary transformations on the Hilbert space and automorphisms on the algebra of observables.